-Diverse Learning supports the teaching and learning programmes of the College by collaborating with teachers and students understanding that there is a diverse range of needs and ability levels within the College.
+Diverse Learning supports the teaching and learning programs of the College by collaborating with teachers and students understanding that there is a diverse range of needs and ability levels within the College.

-The support offered by Diverse Learning is segmented into the following areas:
+The Diverse Learning Faculty offers support in the following areas: